stefwalter/stefwalter.github.io/playbook.md

  1. **Document SaaS deployment**
     1. Write up all the steps (actual commands) you know about deploying your SaaS.
     2. Start the document with an empty environment (e.g. a VM or cluster) and finish with the service running and a brief description of how to access it.
+    3. Make sure to clearly describe requirements and expectations (e.g. you need to have OpenShift 4.6 cluster or base images need to contain python 3.9).
  2. **Test your Saas deployment documentation**
-    1. Sit down with someone unfamiliar with deploying your SaaS, but is a capable developer and/or admin
+    1. Sit down with someone unfamiliar with deploying your SaaS, but is a capable developer and/or admin.
     2. Have them try out each step you documented.
     3. Write down any steps that are missing, or hand wavy.
     4. Rinse repeat: Walk through the deployment again until everything is documented.